Language debate reveals expat generation gap

 The assembly, which met in the Swiss capital Bern for its biennial meetings, voted against a proposal by a delegate from Toronto, Canada, but the issue is unlikely to go away.

-Ernst Notz argued the younger generation of Swiss expatriates could be encouraged to take an active interest in the home country of their ancestors if documents and discussions of the Organisation of the Swiss Abroad (OSA), including the 140-member council, were translated into English.
+Ernst Notz argued the younger generation of Swiss expatriates could be encouraged to take an active interest in the home country of their ancestors if documents and discussions of the Organisation of the Swiss Abroad (OSA)external link, including the 140-member council, were translated into English.

 “We have to go with the times and prepare for the future,” said Notz.
 “Sooner or later we will use English in council meetings,” he is convinced.